zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 - Inputs and outputs at each step
 - Any errors that occurred
 - The final chat completion response

+The `--encrypt` flag is used to encrypt sensitive information, such as the API key, before sending it to the Nexus network.

 ### 2. Integration with Applications